RedScarlet/SNSDTablet/README.md

 (25/1/14)
 Managed to fix the orientation change problem which causes the app to crash.
 Took a VERY long time to find for the solution but now it's resolved.
 Now that the app is basically 'bugless', i'll begin to play around with the fragments next.
 (Finally)

+(15/2/14)
+Still doing heavy research on different fragment layouts.
+In the meantime, enabled screen compatibility mode if it makes any sense, haha.